superctj/MyWebsite/content/authors/admin/_index.md

   - course: PhD in Computer Science
     institution: University of Michigan
     # year: 2026
-  - course: MS in Computer Science
+  - course: MSc in Computer Science
     institution: University of Michigan
     # year:2022
   - course: BSc in Computer Science and Math (Dual Degree)